 Elena Falcy is a paediatric occupational therapist candidate at NAPA Centre.
 She loves cold days when she can wrap up in a blanket and engage in one of her favorite hobbies, cross-stitching.
 One of her goals in life is to visit every national park in the United States.

-At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
-We embrace differences with an understanding that individualized programs work better.
+At NAPA Centre, we take an individualised approach to therapy because we understand that each child is unique with very specific needs.
+We embrace differences with an understanding that individualised programs work better.
 For this reason, no two therapeutic programs are alike.
-If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
+If your child needs our services, we will work closely with you to select the best therapies for them, creating a customised program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.